-Helen has been President of the Bridge Club three times and it is the work she does to help this 42year-old club thrive that reflects her commitment to the club in general.
+Helen has been President of the Bridge Club three times and it is the work she does to help this 42-year-old club thrive that reflects her commitment to the club in general.
 Helen has been a member of the Golf Club since 1984 when she came to Sydney and still plays golf every week.
 Helen comes from a golfing family; her parents opened the P.G.F.
 Precision Golf Forging company and were golfers at The Australian Golf Club.
 Her brother John Higson is a Life Member of the same club.

-Married to a farmer, Helen first started playing golf at Orange and then having moved into the Bathurst district played at Duntryleague Golf Club.
+Married to a farmer, Helen first started playing golf at in the country and then having moved into the Bathurst district played at Bathurst Golf Club.
+Later after moving to Orange, Helen played at Duntryleague Golf Club.